Online Chemistry Course Overview

 When deciding whether to enroll in an online chemistry course, it can be helpful to find out about the general format of these courses, the lab component options, and the possible subject areas.
 Students interested in online chemistry courses can find distance learning options at two-year community colleges and four-year universities.
 Some online courses in this area of study may be offered to satisfy general education degree requirements or undergraduate major coursework.
 In other cases, these classes may be provided to distance learners who aren't seeking college credit but just want to build their chemistry knowledge.
 Options like this are often delivered through schools' continuing education departments or open access programs.

 Many online chemistry courses combine coursework with mandatory lab work designed to provide students with hands-on experience.
-Colleges integrate required assignments or lessons - typically delivered virtually in an asynchronous manner - with online or on-campus lab assignments.
+Colleges integrate required assignments or lessons with online or on-campus lab assignments.
+Online components are typically delivered in an asynchronous manner, which enables the student to attend class at a convenient time and location.
 Proctored examinations may also be required, which could take place on campus or at an approved facility in the student's area.

-Online lab assignments are completed by logging on to a school's virtual classroom environment to view lessons, introductory material and instructions for the lab experiment or activity.
+Online lab assignments are completed by logging on to a school's virtual classroom environment to view lessons, introductory material, and instructions for the lab experiment or activity.
 When working on virtual labs, students use online simulations, often featuring a click and drag interface, while logging the observations and results.

 For hands-on labs conducted at home, online chemistry students may be required to purchase lab kits from their schools.
-These items typically contain lab manuals, activity supplies and safety equipment.
+These items typically contain lab manuals, activity supplies, and safety equipment.
 Class message boards or chat rooms may be available to allow students and instructors to discuss the activities and reinforce the material.